orpaltech/qt5-build/README.md

 # qt5-build

-The repository provides folder structure and build scripts for Qt5 (default 5.13) and Qt-creator software on Linux OS (tested with Ubuntu 18.04).
-Created for use with https://github.com/orpaltech/antenna-analyzer-armbian project in which every board-specific Qt5 build will be placed into a dedicated **qt5-build/qt5/build/[BOARD]** folder.
+The repository provides folder structure and build scripts for QT5 (default 5.13) and Qt-creator software on Linux OS (tested with Ubuntu 18.04).
+Initially was created for https://github.com/orpaltech/antenna-analyzer-armbian project, in which every board-specific QT5 build will be placed into a dedicated **qt5-build/qt5/build/[DEVICE_CONFIG]** folder.

-Qt5 Framework
+QT5 Framework
 ---------------------
-Build script provided will make a set of essential Qt5 modules and deploy them to /usr/local/qt59.
-To override Qt5 framework location, please, use:
+Build script provided will make a set of essential QT5 modules and deploy them to /usr/local/qt-5.<x>/ directory.
+In order to override QT5 framework target location, please, use:

-    export QT5_PREFIX = "[your local path to Qt5]"
+    export QT5_PREFIX = "[your local path to QT5]"

 Typical usage: